MicrosoftDocs/azure-dev-docs/articles/java/migration/appcat.md

 The story points are an abstract metric commonly used in Agile software development to estimate the level of effort needed to implement a feature or change.
 Azure AppCAT uses story points to express the level of effort needed to migrate a particular application.
-It does not necessarily translate to man-hours, but the value should be consistent across tasks.
+It doesn't necessarily translate to work hours, but the value should be consistent across tasks.

 ![Summary incident](./media/appcat/report-summary-incident.png)